 Any decisions that may be made through the App Mining Program regarding rewards provided to app developers are not recommendations as to the quality of any investments that individuals may make in a company that receives rewards.
 If you are considering an investment in any of these companies, you should make your own decision regarding that investment and not rely in any way on the results of the App Mining program.

 Core developer questions

 Blockstack Core is the reference implementation of the Blockstack protocol described in our white paper.
 Today, it consists of these components:

 - Blockstack Core: A Python backend service which reads transactions from the Stacks blockchain.
 This blockchain enables the Stacks Token (STX) and Blockstack Naming service.

 - Atlas: A peer network for communicating data about the Blockstack Naming System (BNS).

 - Blockstack API: A service for indexing the data stored by Blockstack Core and making it available in a performant way.

-The next version of the Stacks Blockchain is under active development in the Rust programming language and employs our Tunable Proof-of-Work consensus algorithm and a unique scaling solution that enable individual apps to create
+The next version of the Stacks Blockchain is under active development in the Rust programming language and employs our Tunable Proof-of-Work consensus algorithm and a unique scaling solution that enable individual apps to create their own app chains.

 How will the next version of Blockstack Core change?